Mojojojoborras/class3-repo/Group1_Project-THREE/README.md

 # FLEETCOIN - AN IMMUTABLE LOGBOOK TO PROTECT YOUR FLEET
 ---

 FLEETCOIN is a blockchain based product that puts the true, complete history of your vehicle on the blockchain, creating a certified, unchangeable record of purchase, operation, maintenance, and repair to keep your business secure.
+This creates an unbroken chain of custody for liability, accepted and handed off like a baton at every step.

 This repository contains implementation of MVP.